Jennifer Lopez Rocks Four Fabulous Winter Ensembles in the Same Day

 Jennifer Lopez is known for her ageless face and super fit body, but she’s also a style icon in her own right.
 The 49-year-old musician, actress, and TV personality had a busy Tuesday in New York City that consisted of not one, not two, not three, but four different outfits, as she was out promoting her new film, Second Act.

-The stunning triple threat looked incredible and winter chic in all of her frosty ensembles, sometimes strutting her stuff alone while other times being joined by her boyfriend, Alex Rodriguez.
+The stunning triple-threat star looked incredible and winter chic in all of her fall fashion statements, sometimes strutting her stuff alone while other times being joined by her boyfriend, Alex Rodriguez.

-To attend a special screening of Second Act, Lopez rocked a tan dress, suede heeled boots, and a tan hat.
+While attending special surprise screening of Second Act, Lopez rocked a tan dress, suede heeled boots and a tan hat.
 She bundled up in a printed brown coat as she walked arm-in-arm with Rodriguez.
-Later, she took off the coat but kept the tan look for an appearance on The Daily Show with Trevor Noah.
+Later, she took off the coat but kept the tan look for an appearance on The Daily Show With Trevor Noah.

-While visiting The Tonight Show Starring Jimmy Fallon, Lopez wore a dazzling white mini-dress with a plunging neckline, metallic belt, and matching metallic heels.
+During an appearance on The Tonight Show Starring Jimmy Fallon, Lopez wore a dazzling white mini-dress with a plunging neckline that she paired with a metallic belt and matching metallic heels.
 The stunner showed off her fit frame in the look while playing games with the host and her Second Act co-star, Milo Ventimiglia.

-This grey look was anything but dull!
-Lopez changed into a belted grey jumpsuit with a matching jacket draped over her shoulders.
+This gray look was anything but dull!
+Lopez changed into a belted gray jumpsuit with a matching jacket draped over her shoulders.
 She paired the look with aviator shades, black leather globes, and a dragon-printed clutch purse and heels.

 Diva chic!
 Lopez was the epitome of an A-lister in this all-white ensemble.
 Her wide-leg white jumpsuit had a sexy peephole to flash some cleavage in the front.
 She draped a white fur cover over top of herself and paired the look with a white clutch purse and oversized shades.